 Type of polystyrene accepted

-• Accepted: Bulky white expanded polystyrene packaging (coded EPS, PS or code 6), such as those used when packaging appliances or in packing boxes.
-Please remove tape, plastic, and other contaminants, and ensure the material is clean and dry.
+- Accepted: Bulky white expanded polystyrene packaging (coded EPS, PS or code 6), such as those used in packaging appliances.
+Please remove tape, plastic and other contaminants, and ensure the material is clean and dry.

-• Accepted: Steel/aluminium cans, fence/roof sheeting, car rims (without tyres), old hot water systems, domestic pots and pans, steel/aluminium furniture, white goods (except fridges), steel pipes.
+- Accepted: Steel/aluminium cans, fence/roof sheeting, car rims (without tyres), hot water systems, domestic pots and pans, steel/aluminium furniture, white goods (except fridges) or steel pipes.

-• Not accepted: Fridges, gas bottles, fire extinguishers.
+- Not accepted: Fridges, gas bottles or fire extinguishers.

-Commercial organisations are not permitted to use residential tipping vouchers for disposing of waste at the Wangara Recycling Facility, unless they present a letter from the resident authorising them to dispose of green waste on their behalf.
+Commercial organisations can access the facility using a residential tipping, as long as they have a letter from a resident authorising them to dispose of green waste on their behalf.

 The letter must include:

-If the letter does not include all the required information, the contractor will be required to pay the applicable gate fee or may be refused entry.
+If the letter does not include the required information, the contractor will have to pay the applicable gate fee or may be refused entry.

 Tamala Park (Mindarie Regional Council)